 The time limit for beginning a claim for unfair dismissal is 6 months from the date of the dismissal.
 If there are exceptional circumstances, you may be allowed to extend this period up to 12 months from the date of dismissal.
 However, these must be exceptional circumstances – saying you did not know the law will not suffice.

 The date of dismissal, under the unfair dismissals legislation, is the date on which the notice you were given expires.
-You are entitled to a statutory minimum period of notice if you have worked at least 13 weeks for your employer.
+You are entitled to a statutory minimum period of notice, if you have worked at least 13 weeks for your employer.
 Your written contract of employment may provide for a longer period of notice.

-Normally you must have at least 12 months’ continuous service with your employer in order to bring a claim for unfair dismissal.
+Normally you must have at least 12 months continuous service with your employer in order to bring a claim for unfair dismissal.
 However there are important exceptions to this general rule.
-If you have less than 12 months’ continuous service you may bring a claim for unfair dismissal if you are dismissed for:
+If you have less than 12 months continuous service, you may bring a claim for unfair dismissal, if you are dismissed for:

-So, for example, if you have been employed for less than a year you may not be able to bring a claim under the unfair dismissals legislation, but you may be able make a complaint of discriminatory dismissal.
+So, for example, if you have been employed for less than a year you may not be able to bring a claim under the unfair dismissals legislation, but you may be able make a complaint of discriminatory dismissal under the Equality Acts.

 In the case of agency employees, for the purpose of redress under the Acts, the employer is the person or organization for whom the employee is actually working.

 If your employer disputes that a dismissal actually took place, you will have to establish that it did.
 Only then will your claim continue to the next stage of deciding whether the dismissal was fair, which is a matter for your employer to prove.